What are the NDAC membership types?

 What are the benefits of being an NDAC member?

 The NDSC Policy & Advocacy Team will provide training opportunities and resources for all NDAC Members.
-These include: quarterly business calls to provide legislative updates, webinars, an NDAC-specific Facebook group, training opportunities and a meet-up at the annual NDSC Convention.
+These include: quarterly business calls to provide legislative updates, webinars, an NDAC-specific Facebook group, training opportunities, and a meet-up at the annual NDSC Convention.
 In addition, NDAC will provide Members timely information on the latest policy topics so Members can stay up-to-date on the latest legislative issues.

 What are the membership fees?

-What are the benefits of being an NDSC Member?
+What are the expectations of NDAC members?

 NDAC Group Members